Social Proof in Marketing: How to Use Human Psychology to Influence Consumer Buying Decisions

 If reputable blogs, media outlets, news stations (you get the idea) feature your products or services, consider adding an “as seen in” section to your website’s home page.
 This is a powerful form of social proof that indirectly validates your product or service by associating it to reputable media outlets.
 The more reputable the outlet, the stronger the social proof.

-Positive social proof drives better results
+Positive vs. negative social proof

 You know the five types of social proof, but the way you apply them can vary.
 Here are a few things you need to understand when using social proof in your marketing

 In their book Yes!, psychologists Noah Goldstein and Steve Martin tested the effectiveness of signs for preventing theft.
 They tested three different signs, one of which used negative social proof.

 The results?
 The sign that used negative social proof actually increased the likelihood that people would steal (it actually tripled).
 Why?
 Because it drew attention to how many people were stealing and made them feel more comfortable in thinking that stealing was acceptable.

 The lesson learned: don’t use negative social proof to convince people to buy your product or try your service.
 It isn’t nearly as effective as positive social proof.

 Positive social proof is more convincing than saving money

 A study published in the Washington Post tested the effectiveness of four different signs in persuading customers to consume less energy over the summer.
 These were the four signs they tested:

 Sign 1: Told customers that by consuming less energy they could save $54 per month on their utility bill.